 National Science Foundation (NSF) - Graduate Research Opportunities Worldwide (GROW) International Travel Awards

 Through GROW, NSF Graduate Fellows are provided an international travel allowance to engage in research collaborations with investigators in partner countries located outside the United States.

 With GROW, NSF Graduate Fellows can benefit from partnerships developed by NSF with funding organizations in other countries.
 Building on the experience of the former Nordic Research Opportunity, GROW offers research opportunities of 3-12 months in duration in the following partner countries: Australia, Brazil, Chile, Denmark, Finland, France, India, Ireland, Japan, Korea, the Netherlands, Norway, Singapore, Sweden and Switzerland.

-The Alexander Graham Bell Canada Graduate Scholarships-Doctoral Program (CGS D) and NSERC Postgraduate Scholarships-Doctoral Program (PGS D) provide financial support to high calibre scholars who are engaged in a doctoral program in the natural sciences or engineering.
+The Alexander Graham Bell Canada Graduate Scholarships-Doctoral Program (CGS D) and NSERC Postgraduate Scholarships-Doctoral Program (PGS D) provide financial support to high caliber scholars who are engaged in a doctoral program in the natural sciences or engineering.
 NSERC encourages interested and qualified Aboriginal students to apply.

 The Oak Ridge Institute for Science and Education (ORISE) and Oak Ridge Associated Universities (ORAU) administer internships and research project training opportunities funded by EPA offices and laboratories and by other government and private sector organizations.
-These opportunities are available year-round to science and engineering undergrads, grad students, recent
+These opportunities are available year-round to science and engineering undergrads, grad students, recent grads and post-docs.

 The Paul and Daisy Soros Fellowships for New Americans will be awarded on the basis of a single national competition.
 Each fellowship supports up to two years of graduate study - in any field and in any advanced degree-granting program - in the United States.